Back to our team

 Co-Founder and Publisher

-Before becoming a journalist, he was a structural dynamicist on the space shuttle project for Rockwell Space Systems.
-He has a degree in Aerospace Engineering from Texas A&M University.
-He has also been a professional standup comedian, acted in four films, and plays bodhran in the only authentic Irish/Celtic band in the Balkans.
+Before becoming a journalist, Drew was a structural dynamicist on the space shuttle project for Rockwell Space Systems and holds a degree in Aerospace Engineering from Texas A&M University.
+He has also been a professional standup comedian, acted in four films, and played bodhran in the only authentic Irish/Celtic band in the Balkans.